 - Tom Plan My Trip.
 This guy went super deep with info to help you plan your trip to Colombia.
 You’ll find lots of stuff we didn’t bother to write because he already said it.

 - Wikiloc.
 It’s the go-to app for finding and sharing hikes in Colombia.
-You’ll have to pay a few bucks to use it, but it’s worth it.
+You’ll have to pay $2.99 US to use it, but it’s worth it.